 Navy Federal More Rewards American Express card

-With no annual fee, triple points on supermarket and gas station purchases and a handsome sign-up bonus, the brand-new Navy Federal More Rewards American Express card is an especially good deal for families and business travelers.
+With no annual fee, triple points on supermarket, gas station, transit and restaurant purchases, and a handsome sign-up bonus, the Navy Federal More Rewards American Express card is an especially good deal for families and business travelers.

 Expedia+ Card from Citi